NERC implemented new measures in 2015 designed to raise discovery science standard grant success rates.

 Success rate methodology

-The calculation for the 20% success rate quality threshold will be based on data from six standard grant rounds only.
+The calculation for the 20% success rate quality threshold will be based on data from six grant rounds only.

 The measures only apply to NERC pushing the frontiers scheme.